dhannywi/COE332/homework06/README.md

 redis                  7         dd786f66ff99   8 minutes ago       117MB
 ```

 * Execute `docker run -d -p 6379:6379 -v <path/on/host>/data:/data:rw redis:7 --save 1 1` command, but replace the `</path/on/host>` with the present working directory of the `homework06` folder.
-You can fing the path by executing `pwd`
+You can find the path by executing `pwd`

-* Now, your services is up and running
+* Now, your services is up and running and ready for query

 ##
 **Killing the services**